 Common Knee Injuries from Sports Activities

 Weekend warriors, parents, college kids, and many others enjoy a wide range of sports on weekends, evenings, and holidays.
 Even non-contact sports carry risks for sports enthusiasts when something goes wrong.
-Our sports injury doctor in Gaithersburg, MD has seen many instances of this.
+At the Pain & Arthritis Relief Center, we have seen many instances of this.
 Here are some common scenarios of when participants can sustain serious knee injuries:

 Knee Pain Preventative Tips

-If you got hurt while playing a sport, you should consider seeing a sports injury doctor Gaithersburg residents trust.
-He or she may evaluate your injury and determine the best treatment plan.
+If you got hurt while playing a sport and come in for an appointment, your doctor can evaluate your injury to determine the best treatment plan.
 A sports injury doctor’s goal is to help you recover as quickly as possible so that you can get back in the game.
 During your appointments, your doctor may also suggest ways to avoid sports injuries in the future.

 Don’t Forget to Warm Up

 Warming up before playing a sport is one of the best ways to prevent injuries.
 When your muscles are warmed up, they become more flexible and are less prone to injury.
-Your sports injury doctor Gaithersburg MD recommends may suggest warming up for 15 to 20 minute with simple calisthenics.
+Your Gaithersburg, MD sports injury doctor may recommend warming up for 15 to 20 minute with simple calisthenics.
 Once your heart rate is revved up and you feel loose, you are ready to play.

 Get Plenty of Rest